 Legacy Scholarship ($1,000)

 The Legacy Scholarship is available, as the name suggests, to the legacy of a Kansas Mason.
-The student must be a son/daughter to be eligible.
+The student must be one of the following to be eligible:

 Cynthia Ruth Russell Scholarship ($5,000)